GrammaticalFramework/gf-eclipse-plugin/README.md

 ### System requirements

 1. [Eclipse](http://www.eclipse.org/downloads/) 3.6 or above.
 1. [GF 3.3.3](http://www.grammaticalframework.org/download/release-3.3.3.html) or above.
-The path to GF must be set within the plugin (see below).
+The path to GF must be set within the plugin preferences (see below).

+Using the GF Resource Grammar Library requires that the RGL binaries are also installed on your system.
+If you are using the [pre-compiled binaries](http://www.grammaticalframework.org/download/index.html) but have separately downloaded the RGL sources to your system, you can optionally specify this path in the plugin preferences (see below).

 ### Installing the plugin for the first time